-McLaren MP4/5 - The first non-turbo champion from Woking
+McLaren MP4/5 - The First Non-turbo Champion From Woking

 The McLaren MP4/5 was the car that won both Drivers’ and Teams’ Formula 1 World Championship titles in 1989.

-New Honda engine and many improvements
+McLaren MP4/5 had a wew Honda engine and many improvements

 Based on the legendary MP4/4 model, the McLaren MP4/5 was a worthy successor.
 Designed by American engineer Steve Nichols, who was supported by Steve Oatley and Gordon Murray, the new car had one major change and it was the engine.
 Turbocharged engines were banned and replaced with naturally aspirated.
 Honda did a great job as the power unit was reliable.
 It featured four valves per cylinder and twin overhead camshafts.